-Although it’s the fastest growing developmental disorder among children, Autism Spectrum Disorder (ASD) has no cure.
-There is treatment, however, and experts, parents, and teachers seem to agree that the most effective treatment is Applied Behavior Analysis.
+Although an increasingly diagnosed developmental disorder among children, Autism Spectrum Disorder (ASD) has no known cure.
+However, there is treatment, and the consensus among experts, parents, and teachers is that the most effective treatment is Applied Behavior Analysis (ABA).

-One of the first definitions of Applied Behavior Analysis remains the best.
+One of the first definitions of ABA remains the best.
 According to a 1968 paper written by Baer, Wolf, & Risley, “Applied Behavior Analysis is the process of systematically applying interventions based upon the principles of learning theory to improve socially significant behaviors to a meaningful degree, and to demonstrate that the interventions employed are responsible for the improvement in behavior.”
-As with just about anything relating to autism, what all said process entails is constantly evolving.
+As with just about anything relating to autism, the specific techniques are constantly evolving.

 While most books for care givers of autistic children focus on improving motor, language, or social skills, this book by Tara Delaney offers myriad ideas for something just as important: play.
-The book is chock-full of tips and suggestions for interactive games that are easy to learn and perfect for either indoor or outdoor playtime.
-Through these games, children with autism can learn stay focused, make eye contact, improve important skills, and practice interacting with others.
+This applied behavioral analysis book is full of tips and suggestions for interactive games that are easy to learn and perfect for either indoor or outdoor playtime.
+Through these games, children with autism can learn stay focused, make eye contact, improve important skills like verbal behavior and practice interacting with others.

-“101 Ways to Do ABA!” is a must-have resource consisting of applied behavior analysis techniques that have been proven effective against challenging behaviors.
+“101 Ways to Do ABA!” is a must-have resource consisting of ABA techniques that have been proven effective in dealing with challenging behaviors.
 Topics include dealing with tantrums, attending in a classroom, eating in restaurants, and much more.

 Makoto Shibutani BCBA

 Students, professionals, and parents alike will find “The ABA Visual Language” helpful.
-This handy and useable guide by Makato Shibutani provides readers detailed explanations, complete with illustrations and real-world examples, of various terms and topics common to a discussion about applied behavior analysis.
+This highly useable guide by Makato Shibutani provides detailed explanations, complete with illustrations and real-world examples, of various terms and topics common to a discussion about ABA.

-John O. Cooper, Timothy E. Heron, William L. Heward
+John O. Cooper, Timothy E. Heron, and William L. Heward

-This commonly used textbook and Amazon bestseller provides its (usually) student readers with detailed descriptions and summaries of the must-know aspects of applied behavior analysis.
-It’s most appropriate for those researching the basics of ABA, applications, or behavioral research methods.
+As one of the most commonly used ABA textbooks (and an Amazon bestseller!), Applied Behavior Analysis provides its (usually) student readers with detailed descriptions and summaries of the must-know aspects of ABA.
+It’s most appropriate as a foundational applied behavior analysis book for those researching:

-Applied Behavior Analysis Comprehensive ABA Treatment for Cognitive Functioning and Social Development
+Applied Behavior Analysis: Comprehensive ABA Treatment for Cognitive Functioning and Social Development (Kindle, 2017)

 This book by J.P.
-Pearson, currently available as an ebook, offers basic information for the reader at the beginning stages of researching applied behavior analysis.
+Pearson, available as an ebook, offers basic information for the reader at the beginning stages of researching ABA.
 Its simple approach makes it a valuable resource for those hoping to get an idea of what ABA is, what it looks like, and what it can do.

-What better way to learn about applied behavior analysis than real-world examples and case studies?
-That’s exactly what this text by Kimberly Maich provides.
+What better way to learn about ABA than real-world examples and case studies?
+That’s exactly what this text by Kimberly Maich and her colleagues provides.
 The well-organized chapters focus on all of ABA’s core principles, and each example is illustrated with supplementary questions, goal setting, and charts and forms.

 Paul A. Alberto and Anne C. Troutman

-Commonly used as a textbook by students studying education, Applied Behavior Analysis for Teachers is full of practical advice that can be used in the classroom.
-It’s full of real-world, classroom-based examples and models, each of which is written in clear, easy-to-read wording.
-Some of the topics covered include identifying behaviors, functional assessment, antecedents and consequences, and so much more.
+One of the most commonly used behavior analysis textbooks by students studying education is Applied Behavior Analysis for Teachers.
+It is full of practical advice that can be used in the classroom.
+It’s full of real-world, classroom-based examples and models.
+Each example is written in clear, easy-to-read language.
+Just a few of the topics covered include:

 Laura Baylot Casey and Stacy L. Carter

 “Applied Behavior Analysis in Early Childhood Education” offers readers a fact-based summary about the use of ABA for developing children who have special needs.
-It’s full of helpful advice and examples on topics such as communication with parents, common everyday challenges, implementing effective techniques, and coming up with strategies for less common issues.
+It’s full of helpful advice and examples on topics such as:

-Behaviorspeak is a handy reference guide and glossary of common terms used in applied behavior analysis.
+Behaviorspeak is a handy reference guide and glossary of common terms used in ABA.
 What makes Behaviorspeak different from other definition-themed books is its humorous style.
 Though thorough and relevant, this book uses easy-to-understand language and illustrations to provide readers with the necessary knowledge to discuss ABA confidently.

 Keith Storey and Linda Haymes